Definitions and pathophysiology

 - no recurrences after complete excision

-Better no surgery than incomplete or bad surgery :the first surgery should be the last
+Better no surgery than incomplete, excessive or bad surgery.
+The first surgery should be the last

-Video-registration is the only way to judge quality of surgery
+Video-registration is needed to judge quality of surgery

-Medical treatment does not cure endometriosis.
-It can decreases pain but not women in all and only temporarily.
+Medical treatment decreases pain but not in all women.

 Some lesions continue to grow during medical treatment (see heterogeneity of lesions)